Animal worship: Cattle and buffalo

 As well as these female cow goddesses, the Egyptians also had a number of male bull gods.
 Conspicuous among these was the bull god Apis, who was embodied in a living bull kept at the Temple of Ptah at Memphis.
 Regarded as Ptah's herald, the Apis bull was distinguished by certain marks, and when the old bull died a new one was sought.
 The finder was rewarded, and the bull underwent four months' education at Nilopolis.
 Its birthday was celebrated once a year when oxen, which had to be pure white, were sacrificed to it.
 Women were forbidden to approach it once its education was finished.
 Oracles were obtained from it in various ways.
 After its death, it was mummified and buried in a rock tomb.
 A similar practice was in place at Heliopolis with the Mnevis bull, the herald of Ra, and at Hermonthis with the Buchis bull, the herald of Montu.
-After their death, all these sacred bulls were considered to become part of Osiris (Thomas 1911, p.
-51).
+After their death, all these sacred bulls were considered to become part of Osiris.

 Similar observances are found in our own day on the Upper Nile.
 The Nuba and Nuer revere cattle.
 The Angoni of Central Africa and the Sakalava of Madagascar keep sacred bulls.
-In India respect for the cow is widespread, but is of post-Vedic origin; there is little actual worship, but the products of the cow are important in magic (Thomas 1911, p.
-51).
+In India respect for the cow is widespread, but is of post-Vedic origin; there is little actual worship, but the products of the cow are important in magic.

-While there are several animals that are worshipped in India, the supreme position is held by the cow (Margul, 1968, p.
-63).
-The humped zebu, a breed of cow, is central to the religion of Hinduism (Margul, 1968, p.
-63).
-Mythological legends have supported the sanctity of the zebu throughout India (Margul, 1968, p.
-64).
-Such myths have included the creation of a divine cow mother and cow heaven by the God, Brahma and Prithu, the sovereign of the universe, who created the earth's vegetation, edible fruits, and vegetables, disguised as a cow (Margul, 1968, p.
-64).
+While there are several animals that are worshipped in India, the supreme position is held by the cow.
+The humped zebu, a breed of cow, is central to the religion of Hinduism.
+Mythological legends have supported the sanctity of the zebu throughout India.
+Such myths have included the creation of a divine cow mother and cow heaven by the God, Brahma and Prithu, the sovereign of the universe, who created the earth's vegetation, edible fruits, and vegetables, disguised as a cow.

 According to Tadeusz Margul, observations of the Hindu religion and the cow have led to a misunderstanding that Hindi has a servile relationship with the zebu, giving prayers and offerings to it daily.
-Typically, however, only during the Cow Holiday, an annual event, is the cow the recipient of such practices (Margul, 1968, p.
-65).
-Margul suggests that the sanctity of the cow is based on four foundations: abstaining from cow slaughter, abstaining from beef consumption, control of breeding and ownership, and belief in the purification qualities of cow products (milk, curd, ghee, dung, and urine) (Margul, 1968, p.
-65-66).
+Typically, however, only during the Cow Holiday, an annual event, is the cow the recipient of such practices.
+Margul suggests that the sanctity of the cow is based on four foundations: abstaining from cow slaughter, abstaining from beef consumption, control of breeding and ownership, and belief in the purification qualities of cow products (milk, curd, ghee, dung, and urine).